aslaniar/Eclipse/README.md

 - https://github.com/cohaereo/destinydocs
 - https://github.com/MontagueM/DestinyUnpacker

-### Other:

-- [Ginsor](https://x.com/GinsorKR) - Gave me some useful pointers

-> Want to be added to or removed from the credits?
-Let me know.

-## Content Disclaimer

-Sunrise is not:

-- A Crack
-- A Cheat
-- A Custom Server

 Everyone needs to provide their own copy of the game, no piracy is happening.
 The mod does not connect to any servers, it runs completely locally.
 We do not offer any servers or services.